Gamemackerel/Experience-Land/codebase.md

 import { StatusBar } from 'expo-status-bar';
 import { useEffect } from 'react';
 import 'react-native-reanimated';
+import { Platform } from 'react-native';

+import ReverseProcessorScreen from './experiences/reverse';
 import { useColorScheme } from '@/hooks/useColorScheme';
+import { Colors } from '@/constants/Colors';

 // Prevent the splash screen from auto-hiding before asset loading is complete.
 SplashScreen.preventAutoHideAsync();